vasco-santos/twisted-influxDB-driver/README.md

 pip install twisted
 ```

+Tested using InfuxDB versions 0.10, 0.11 and 0.12.

 ## Documentation

 Work in progress...
 (Sphinx based)

 ## Examples

 This repository contains 3 twisted examples to exemplify how to use the developed API.
+It is also compatible with InfluxDB Clusters.

 ### Example 1 - testCreate.py